 Here, we need to remember what the definition of “church” is.
 The church is not a building, it is a body of born again believers gathered for the purpose of worship, prayer, the ordinances, and/or the study of God’s word.
 Those things can take place in a church building, a home (as with the first century churches in Acts), in a campus or office building, outdoors, in a conference center, in a sports arena, or anywhere else.
 So, when a body of believers comes together for these purposes, regardless of the building in which they meet, or whether you call it “church” or not, they are the church, and the biblical parameters about women teaching and holding authority over men applies.

-Pastor Josh Buice does a wonderful job of implementing this principle at the annual G3 Conference he founded and leads.
+Pastor Josh Buice does a wonderful job of restricting co-ed conference teaching to male pastors and teachers, while allowing doctrinally sound women to teach women’s breakout sessions at the annual G3 Conference he founded and leads.
 He explains more about women teaching at conferences (and other issues related to women teaching in the church) in his excellent article Why Women Should Not Teach the Bible to Men.

 8. I teach at a Christian high school.
 My pastor says our school is an extension of the church.
 Is it OK for me to give a brief devotion and prayer in home room as required by my job description?